The four dimensions of ITIL 4® are ingredients needed to create high quality products and services which deliver value to customers:

 The four dimensions model is a tool to ensure people consider all the ingredients and are never too focused on one area.

-When considering the partners and suppliers dimension, think about:
+When considering the value streams and processes dimension, think about:

 Balancing the four dimensions